Jesper Leerdam

-Jesper Leerdam (born 17 April 1987 in Hook of Holland) is a Dutch footballer currently playing for Dayton Dutch Lions in the USL Professional Division.
-He plays now for Excelsior Maassluis.
+Jesper Leerdam (born 17 April 1987 in Hook of Holland) is a former Dutch footballer.
+He last played for SVV Scheveningen.

 Career

 Netherlands

-Leerdam played extensively at all levels of the Dutch football system, having played for VV Hoek van Holland, RKVV Westlandia, ADO Den Haag, Vitesse Delft, 's-Gravenzandse SV and vv Capelle.
+Leerdam played extensively at all levels of the Dutch football system, having played for VV Hoek van Holland, RKVV Westlandia, ADO Den Haag, Vitesse Delft, 's-Gravenzandse SV and VV Capelle.

 United States

 Leerdam moved to the United States in 2011 to play for the Dayton Dutch Lions in the USL Professional Division in 2011.